MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing.md

 Here's what you get with [Audio Conferencing](https://go.microsoft.com/fwlink/?linkid=858992) in Office 365.

 > [!NOTE]
 > Audio Conferencing supports both Teams and Skype for Business Online.
-Currently, the existing Skype for Business Admin Center and remote PowerShell provide the administrative interfaces to manage Audio Conferencing.
+Currently, the existing Skype for Business Admin center and remote PowerShell provide the administrative interfaces to manage Audio Conferencing.

 |  |  |